Marcel Hastir: Biography

+Hastir was born in Brussels on 22 March 1906.

 Marcel Hastir was a pupil of artists Constand Montald, Emile Fabry and Jean Delville and of the sculptor Victor Rousseau.
 During his military service, he took part in preparing the celebrations to mark the centenary of the birth of Belgium (1930).
 Later he designed the décor of the Chemistry Pavilion at the 1935 Brussels Universal Exhibition.

 In 1935, he moved to 51 rue du Commerce in the part of Brussels known as "Quartier Léopold".

 In 1940, he managed to secure permission from the German occupying authorities to use his studio for drawing and painting lessons.
-But this "art school" was above all a cover which enabled young people to meet in relative safety.
+However, this "art school" was above all a cover which enabled young people to meet in relative safety.

-These people included Alexandre and Youra Livchitz, and Jean Franklemon, who apart from other acts of defiance came up with a particularly bold plan – to stop a train which was deporting Jews to Auschwitz.
-Youra Livchitz, Jean Franklemon and their friend Robert Maistriau did so successfully during the night of 19 April 1943, at Boortmeerbeek, enabling many to escape.
+These people included Alexandre and Youra Livchitz, friends from before the war who had sat as models for Hastir on occasion.
+These brothers would use his studio as a meeting place and printing shop for their anti-nazi leaflets on his reneo machine.
+It was there the brothers and their friend Jean Franklemon decided that they would make the daring attack on the transporting bringing Jews to Auschwitz.